vol1ura/Sat_9am_5km/README.md

 - [ ] FEATURE: Up and down athletes in protocol
 - [ ] FEATURE: Insert and remove athletes in protocol
+- [ ] Top50 results for men and women for each event
+- [ ] Separate page with activities inside event
 - [ ] Remove mini-racer from the project
 - [ ] Migrate to Stimulus and Hotwire on frontend
 - [ ] CI-CD with GitHub Actions and Capistrano